Highways and Transportation stream

-As a 2 year development programme, the highways, transportation and waste stream provides access to training and career development opportunities you won't find elsewhere in local government.
+As a 2-year development programme, the H&T stream provides access to training and career development opportunities you won't find elsewhere in local government.

-From assessing the impacts and mitigation of large scale developments to drafting transport strategies, policies and guidance, you'll take on early responsibility and make a real contribution towards improving the quality, safety, accessibility and efficiency of new neighbourhoods and places, employment sites, non-car transport options and public transport in Kent.
+From assessing the impacts and mitigation of large-scale developments to drafting transport strategies, policies and guidance, you'll take on early responsibility and make a real contribution towards improving the quality, safety, accessibility and efficiency of new neighborhoods, employment sites, non-car transport options and public transport in Kent.

-On the scheme you will undertake three 8 month placements in key areas of the highways, transportation and waste service, which may include projects and day-to-day work in development planning, sustainable transport and safety.
+On the programme you will undertake three 8-month placements in key areas of the H&T service, which may include projects and day-to-day work in development planning, sustainable transport and safety.

 Training and development

-As a trainee on the highways, transportation and waste stream, you'll get the chance to develop your project management skills and achieve recognised qualifications.
-We offer graduates the opportunity to study for:
+As a trainee on the highways, transportation and waste stream, you'll get the chance to develop your project management skills and achieve a Level 4 Associate Project Manager Apprenticeship.

 There are also graduate workshops to develop personal skills, organisational knowledge and networking links within the council.

-Candidates can expect to work in a variety our offices across Kent.
-Our main offices are based in Maidstone, however placements may be anywhere in Kent.
+Candidates can expect to work in a variety of our offices across Kent.
+Our main offices are based in Ashford and Maidstone, however placements may be anywhere in Kent.

 - a 2:1 degree or equivalent in Engineering, Geography, Transport Planning or related subject

-- a GCSE in Mathematics or Economics - Grade A to C or equivalent
+- a GCSE in Mathematics - grade A to C or equivalent (new grades 4-9)

-- a GCSE in English Language - Grade A to C or equivalent.
+- a GCSE in English Language - grade A to C or equivalent (new grades 4-9)

 All overseas applicants must have the UK equivalent.
 See our equivalency table to check if you meet our academic requirements.